 by Andrew Usher

 ROBIN HOOD WAS RIGHT: Dan O'Sullivan in Daily Kos online.

 YOUTUBE VIDEO AND AUDIO SERIES ON BASIC INCOME

 Joerg Drescher has compiled a video and audio series on Basic Income and posted it on YouTube.
 Some of the entries interviews are conducted by Drescher.
 Others are from video archives.
 The series includes discussion of basic income by former Alaska Governor Jay Hamond, Archbishop Desmond Tutu, Guy Standing, Karl Widerquist, John Tomlinson, Senator Eduardo Suplicy, and others.
 The series playlist is online at:

 Can basic income grants work for those living in extreme poverty?
 Or are grants discouraging people from taking individual responsibility?
 This Global Ethics Corner slideshow is based on the Namibian pilot project.
 It is part of a weekly series from the Carnegie Council: http://www.youtube.com/watch?v=kaWVbTd0-_I

 BASIC INCOME AND HAITI ON FACEBOOK AND YOUTUBE

-A Manifesto written by Ben Wallace, which includes a plea for basic income: "Because direct income equality from free trade is impossible, and free trade is vital, a shared base income, ensuring equal opportunity for all to realise potential, must be created by sharing the earnings we make on our trade (the earnings we make from sale of our products and services after our expenses involved in producing them)."
+"COMMON PURPOSE" MANIFESTO, by Ben Wallace, includes a plea for basic income: "Because direct income equality from free trade is impossible, and free trade is vital, a shared base income, ensuring equal opportunity for all to realise potential, must be created by sharing the earnings we make on our trade (the earnings we make from sale of our products and services after our expenses involved in producing them)."